davidpagnon/Sports2D/README.md

-'save_calib': ["", "save calibration file. true if not specified"], 'do_ik': ["", "do inverse kinematics. false if not specified"], 'use_augmentation': ["", "Use LSTM marker augmentation. false if not specified"], 'use_contacts_muscles': ["", "Use model with contact spheres and muscles. false if not specified"], 'participant_mass': ["", "mass of the participant in kg or none.
+'save_calib': ["", "save calibration file. true if not specified"], 'do_ik': ["", "do inverse kinematics. false if not specified"], 'use_augmentation': ["", "Use LSTM marker augmentation. false if not specified"], 'feet_on_floor': ["", "offset marker augmentation results so that feet are at floor level. true if not specified"], 'use_contacts_muscles': ["", "Use model with contact spheres and muscles. false if not specified"], 'participant_mass': ["", "mass of the participant in kg or none.
 Defaults to 70 if not provided.
 No influence on kinematics (motion), only on kinetics (forces)"], 'close_to_zero_speed_m': ["","Sum for all keypoints: about 50 px/frame or 0.2 m/frame"],